 In the first two sums, the pairs or triples should be all odd if $D$ is odd.
 The last sum is only included when $D$ is even. \end{theorem} \begin{proof} The proof is very similar to the previous one, removing the $\gcd =1$ condition.
 Extra terms corresponding to $[e,e,e]$ with weight $1/3$ and $[e,0,e]$ with weight $1/2$ are added.
 (The formula for $h^*(D)$ is the same as \e{hhd} but with these extra term weights put equal to $1$.) \end{proof}

+Following Mordell, we may make \e{hhd} much neater.
 Let $\Upsilon(n)$ be the number of ordered triple solutions $(e,f,g)$ to $ef+fg+ge=n$ in nonnegative integers, where solutions with one of $e, f, g$ equal to zero count with weight $1/2$.
 Let $\Upsilon_{odd}(n)$ be the number of solutions in positive odd integers.
 This notation allows the next simple restatement of Theorem \ref{hur}.
-It extends a result of Mordell \cite{mor}, (he was counting forms with even middle coefficients, forcing $|D|=4n$).
+Mordell proved the first part $\Upsilon(n) = 3 H(4n)$, (he was counting forms with even middle coefficients, forcing $|D|=4n$).